Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Simul-LLM: an Open-Source SimulMT LLM Fine-tuning Framework

 \textbf{Classical SimulMT Translation Scheduler}: In the interest of baseline accessibility, Simul-LLM evaluation agents support \textit{wait-k} translation schedules for SimulMT, given their ease of application.
 Further adaptive or otherwise more involved translation schedulers can be quickly constructed and applied, assuming no reliance on fine-tuning.

 \textbf{Support for Multiple Decoding Strategies}: Variable latency constraints for possible inference environments demand flexibility in decoding strategies.
-As such, evaluation agents for Simul-LLM support several decoding strategies, including greedy and naive decoding, subword-based beam search for single-word decoding, and variations on Speculative Beam Search (SBS) \citep{zheng-etal-2019-speculative}, including single word-based SBS and chunk-wise SBS.
+As such, evaluation agents for Simul-LLM support several decoding strategies, including greedy and naive decoding, subword-based beam search for single-word decoding, and variations on Speculative Beam Search (SBS) \citep{zheng-etal-2019-speculative}, including single word-based and chunk-wise SBS.

-\textbf{Efficient Inference via Custom Generation Stopping Criteria}: To avoid excessive generation, Simul-LLM evaluation agents employ custom generation stopping criteria where applicable.
-This is most relevant in the case of greedy decoding based on singular words, where generation can halt on the first white space delimiter being detected, but constructing more complex criteria is simple given provided examples.

 \textbf{Scoring and Latency via SimulEval}: SimulEval \citep{simuleval2020} is the premier SimulMT evaluation framework.
 Simul-LLM evaluation agents interface seamlessly with SimulEval, which handles the incremental source context and manages translation scoring and latency tracking regarding the translation hypothesis.
+In addition to the core functionality of SimulEval in terms of translation quality and latency scoring, Simul-LLM also features some extensions to SimulEval.
+This includes the capability to measure computationally aware text-based latency via the specification of an oracle, zero-latency transcription agent (effectively required for latency modeling, elaborated on in our Appendix) and support for COMET \citep{rei-etal-2020-comet} translation quality evaluations (default model employed is COMET-DA \citep{rei-etal-2021-references}).